sil-org/app-monitoring-archiver/README.md

 ### NodePing
- - Ensure that all the NodePing Checks you want included in the Google Sheet have a notification set to the group you will be polling for (e.g. "MyTeam Alerts")
+ - Ensure that all the NodePing Checks you want included in the Google Sheet have a notification set to the group you will be polling for (e.g. "MyTeam Alerts").

 ### Google API
  - Set up a Google API project and authentication credentials using a